Cameron Monaghan Lifts Noel Fisher With One Arm In New ‘Shameless’ Promo

 The majority are using words such as “legendary,” “epic,” and “sick” to describe how they feel about the latest Season 10 pictures.

 Across all the posts, most agree that they can’t wait for Season 10.
-More importantly, that they hope Ian and Mickey don’t really break-up.
+More importantly, they hope Ian and Mickey don’t really break up.

-Shameless Season 10 is slated to premiere on Sunday, November 10th only on Showtime.
+Shameless Season 10 is slated to premiere on Sunday, November 10 on Showtime.
 All nine previous seasons of Shameless are available on both Netflix and the Showtime streaming apps with plenty of time to binge through them before the premiere.